26 Sep 2016

 Remove old code

 Don't just comment out old code and leave it there “just in case”.
 Having to scan large blocks of commented-out code increases cognitive load for future readers.
+It also makes searching the code less effective, because searches often return matches which are within commented blocks.

 If code is no longer used, delete it and make a commit explaining why you did so.
 If you later discover you need it after all, retrieve it from your version control system—that's what it's for!